okta/terraform-provider-okta/website/docs/r/user.html.markdown

   the hash, which must be 22 characters long.
 For other salted hashes, this specifies the base64-encoded salt used to generate the hash.
   - `work_factor` - (Optional) Governs the strength of the hash and the time required to compute it.
 Only required for BCRYPT algorithm.
 Minimum value is 1, and maximum is 20.
   - `salt_order` - (Optional) Specifies whether salt was pre- or postfixed to the password before hashing.
 Only required for salted algorithms.
-  - `value` - (OptionalFor SHA-512, SHA-256, SHA-1, MD5, This is the actual base64-encoded hash of the password (and salt, if used).
+  - `value` - (Optional) For SHA-512, SHA-256, SHA-1, MD5, this is the actual base64-encoded hash of the password (and salt, if used).
   This is the Base64 encoded value of the SHA-512/SHA-256/SHA-1/MD5 digest that was computed by either pre-fixing or post-fixing the salt to the password, depending on the saltOrder.
 If a salt was not used in the source system, then this should just be the Base64 encoded value of the password's SHA-512/SHA-256/SHA-1/MD5 digest.
 For BCRYPT, This is the actual radix64-encoded hashed password.